Numerical tiling-based simulations of decoherence in multifield models of inflation: Numerical implementation of decoherence in multifield inflation

 In addition to the dynamical coloring scheme interpretation discussed above, this evolution scheme can also be understood as a fast and slow separation of degrees of freedom, since the net oscillation frequency in Eq.~\eqref{eq:fin_eq_L} is suppressed by the counterterm $\langle\tilde{\chi}'_A,\tilde{\chi}'_B\rangle$ in a manner analogous to our results in \cite{GalvezGhersi:2016wbu}, figure 8, and to the scale separation scheme discussed in subsection \ref{subsec:FSCS} for the single-field scenario.
 This suppression enables an increase of one or two orders of magnitude in the evolution time step relative to a standard mode evolution approach, allowing us to efficiently resolve the dynamics of the mode correlators undergoing decoherence events deep inside the horizon.

+Before presenting the numerical results, it is important to clarify the regime of validity of the transport system and the numerical limitations that arise in certain dynamical situations.
 Some care must be taken when applying this implementation, since the original set of transport equations in Eqns.~(\ref{eq:mf_trans_vv}--\ref{eq:mf_trans_pp}) still forms a third-order system with respect to $\left\langle\hat{\mathbf{\Sigma}}_{\rm S}^{(vv)}\right\rangle$, which -- when written as in Eqns.~\eqref{eq:third_order_no_env_mf} and \eqref{eq:third_order_mf_dec} -- cannot be order-reduced.
 At super-horizon scales, this system exhibits a sign flip in the diagonal elements of $\boldsymbol{\mathcal{Z}}$ -- which are positive, by definition -- leading to numerical instabilities that manifest particularly in scenarios where the background trajectories undergo sharp turns.
 Despite this, the framework retains enough flexibility to generate arbitrarily large features in the primordial power spectrum, provided that (a) the model potentials remain sufficiently smooth and (b) decoherence and recoherence events occur at subhorizon scales (as developed in \secref{sec:OQSF} for one field).
-Moreover, since part of the purpose of this approach is to mimic Gaussian state deformations of more complicated dynamical setups using smooth, well-behaved models as a starting point, these conundrums do not pose severe limitations to achieving this objective.
+Moreover, since part of the purpose of this approach is to mimic Gaussian state deformations of more complicated dynamical setups using smooth, well-behaved models as a starting point, these implementation-related challenges do not pose severe limitations to achieving this objective.
 Extending this approach to accommodate potentials that induce more intricate deformations of the background evolution will be the subject of future work.

 The dynamical setup requires initial conditions to be complete.
 As developed in \secref{sec:OQSF} for the single-field case, it is natural to impose instantaneous minimal variance/energy initial conditions on a hypersurface of constant $k_{\rm phys}$ prior to the onset of decoherence events.
 This prescription requires diagonalizing the effective oscillation frequency matrix $\mathbf{\Omega}^2$ at initial time $\tau=\tau_0$ in order to determine the initial mode correlators